These activities are also available in Romanian

 OR write the numbers with masking tape on the floor inside.

 Write a numeral on the board.
 Draw the correct number of dots after it.
-Discuss this with the students.
+Discuss this with the class.

 Put the circles on the ground or floor.

-At the agreed-upon signal (such as a whistle), the students stand on each paper or in the circles.
-The number of students in each group must be the same as the number written on the board.
+At the agreed-upon signal (such as a whistle), the class members stand on each paper or in the circles.
+The number in each group must be the same as the number written on the board.

 Check if this is correct.
-Praise the students for correct groupings.
+Praise the class members for correct groupings.

-Variation: If there are less than 15 students in the group, have the students lay the correct number of markers (buttons, stones, bottle caps . . .) on each piece of paper instead of standing on the papers.
+Variation: If there are less than 15 people in the class, have them lay the correct number of markers (buttons, stones, bottle caps . . .) on each piece of paper instead of standing on the papers.

 F7 See Your Favorite Number